SumoLogic/sumologic-documentation/docs/metrics/metric-queries-alerts/share-metric-query.md

 ---
 id: share-metric-query
+title: Share a Metric Query
+sidebar_label: Share a Metric Query
+description: Share a saved or unsaved metric query.
 ---

-# Share a Metric Query

 There are two ways you can share a metric query with other Sumo users: